Tumas/labs/V_semester/chaos theory/README.md

 ### 3D projections:

-* Line on XY-plane and its projection to a  Riemann sphere .
+* Line on XY-plane and its projection on a Riemann's sphere.

+### Fractal modelling

+* Iterated function system examples (2 simple recursive algorithms and one implementing chaos game)